decentraland/documentation/content/contributor/runtime/modules/engine_api.md

 * Besides a small overhead in message size, no additional coordination or messaging round-trips are required.

 {{< info >}}
 This page explains the use of the CRDT to synchronize state between a locally running scene and the game engine, but the real potential of this mechanism lies in multiplayer scenarios.
-Using this protocol, players can coordinate their game state and share experiences.
+Using this protocol, players can coordinate their game state and share the same experience.
 {{< /info >}}

 For this to work, all messages must be commutative and idempotent.
 Out-of-order messages can be applied even if a supposedly intermediate update was not received yet, and equal messages can be re-processed without breaking consistency.